MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/how-to-run-email-logging.md

 ---
 # How to: Run Email Logging
-Email logging can be used to capture email activities between a ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> contact.
+Email logging can be used to capture email activities between a [!INCLUDE[d365fin](includes/d365fin_md.md)] contact.
 Both persons must have valid email addresses that are registered on the respective salesperson and contact cards.

  You can create your email messages directly in Outlook, or you can create your messages in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/how-to-send-email-messages.md).